smscommunity/sms-guide/_game/shines/pianta/episode1.md

 {% include yt.html id="tDcJhRAA9_Y" %}

 #### Good 2nd(A), **Bad 3rd(C).
 Early**
-*If you are early, you can bait the chomp back, Otherwise, do (typical RTA strat or Down Bad)[sms-guide/shines/pianta/episode1/#typical-rta-strat]*
+*If you are early, you can bait the chomp back, Otherwise, do [typical RTA strat or Down Bad](sms-guide/shines/pianta/episode1/#typical-rta-strat)*
 {% include yt.html id="YMXdBLGHEEc" %}
 </details>